camerhann/camerhann.github.io/content/blog/tewkesbury-severn-avon-development.md

+---
-# Tewkesbury: At the Confluence - Managing Extreme Flood Risk for Development
+title: "Tewkesbury: At the Confluence - Managing Extreme Flood Risk for Development"

-**Meta Description:** Planning a development in Tewkesbury?
+description: "Planning a development in Tewkesbury?
 Located where the Severn and Avon rivers meet, the borough faces exceptional flood risk.
-Aegaea provides expert FRAs to navigate Tewkesbury Borough Council's stringent planning policies.
+Aegaea provides expert FRAs to navigate Tewkesbury Borough Council's stringent planning policies."

-**Keywords:** Tewkesbury Borough Council planning, River Severn flood risk, River Avon flooding, development in Tewkesbury, Tewkesbury floods, Flood Risk Assessment Tewkesbury, Joint Core Strategy, Aegaea flood consultants, SFRA
+keywords: ['Tewkesbury Borough Council planning', 'River Severn flood risk', 'River Avon flooding', 'development in Tewkesbury', 'Tewkesbury floods', 'Flood Risk Assessment Tewkesbury', 'Joint Core Strategy', 'Aegaea flood consultants', 'SFRA']
+image: /images/blog/tewkesbury-severn-avon-development.png
+date: 2024-07-29
 ---

 Tewkesbury's unique location at the confluence of two major rivers, the **Severn and the Avon**, defines its historic character and its modern-day challenges.
 The town and surrounding borough are exceptionally vulnerable to flooding, as demonstrated by the severe and widespread floods of 2007.
 For developers, this presents a complex planning environment where flood risk is the paramount consideration.